aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/4 - build-policy-constraint-constraint-template.2/index.en.md

 The request was denied by the Kubernetes API because it did not comply with the constraint imposed by OPA Gatekeeper that all namespace objects created must have a value set for the owner label.

+**Summary**

+Congratulations !!!
+We learnt how to leverage OPA Gatekeeper to implement fine-grained policies in Kubernetes clusters, enhancing overall security while also simplifying compliance and audit requirements.